Gr8Potato/COCBaseLayouts/README.md

 In either case, this works on mobile and desktop, so long as you use the search bar built into the Reddit website, NOT the URL bar.

-This is the Android syntax.
+This is the Android/PC syntax.

 ![Flair By Search Bar SS](cocbaselayouts-images/mobile/Flair-By-Search-Bar-SS.png)